BhaveshThala/URL-SHORTNENING-SERVICE/README.md

 This service is completely written in Node js.
-Configure My Sql Database connection foir Data Storage.
+Configure My Sql Database connection for Data Storage.
 It's a url shortning service just like a tiny url;